Updated 13/06/2025

+Growing strawberries in strawberry pots is a productive and aesthetically pleasing way of growing.
 It’s really easy to plant up a strawberry pot, and you can get great results with little effort.
-Strawberry pots are terracotta containers with a series of pockets around the outside.
-These are like little windows that let you grow even more plants in just one container!
+Strawberry pots are terracotta containers with a series of holes around the outside.
+These are like little windows through which each individual strawberry plant can grow.
+This way, you can have lots of plants in just one container.

 Container growing